Hurricane Dorian's Path Shifts Towards Carolinas, Could Avoid Direct Hit On Florida

 "Hurricane Dorian is centered as of 11 a.m.
 EDT about 415 miles (670 km) east of West Palm Beach, Florida.
 Dorian is moving toward the west near 8 mph (13 km/h) and a slower westward motion should continue into early next week.
 On this track, the core of Dorian should move over the Atlantic well north of the southeastern and central Bahamas today, be near or over the northwestern Bahamas on Sunday, and move near the Florida east coast late Monday through Tuesday."

-Dorian is expected to bring between four and eight inches of rain, and in some isolated areas, up to 12 inches of rain to the southeast U.S., according to the NHC.
+Dorian is expected to bring between four and eight inches of rain, and in some isolated areas, up to 12 inches of rain to the southeast United States, according to the NHC.

+In Florida, Gov. Ron DeSantis expanded a state of emergency to include each of the state's 67 counties, citing the storm's "uncertain path."
+President Trump has also granted DeSantis' request for an emergency declaration in Florida, authorizing the Federal Emergency Management Agency to provide equipment and resources to the state.

+Georgia Gov. Brian Kemp has declared a state of emergency in 12 counties.
+North Carolina Gov. Roy Cooper declared a state of emergency Friday, as did South Carolina Gov. Henry McMaster.

 Slow-moving storms like Dorian are getting more common as the Earth gets hotter.
 In the past 70 years, tropical cyclones around the world have slowed down 10 percent, according to a study published earlier this year.
 Hurricanes Florence, in 2018, and Harvey, in 2017, were both slow-moving storms.